meauxdal/MiSTer_Custom_Aspect_Ratios/README.md

 These ratios have been generated using mostly default core settings.
 Settings that influence resolution and aspect ratio are commented when possible.

 For consoles, assume NTSC for now.
-PAL games may need special consideration depending on core.
+PAL modes may need special consideration depending on core.

 Not all ratios have been tested, especially those at 1080p and 1200p.